kubedb/docs/docs/guides/druid/scaling/horizontal-scaling/guide.md

 - `spec.horizontalScaling.topology.coordinators` specifies the desired replicas after scaling for coordinators.
 - `spec.horizontalScaling.topology.historicals` specifies the desired replicas after scaling for historicals.

-> **Note:** Similarly you can scale other druid nodes by specifying the following fields:
+> **Note:** Similarly you can scale other druid nodes horizontally by specifying the following fields:
   > - For `overlords` use `spec.horizontalScaling.topology.overlords`.
   > - For `brokers` use `spec.horizontalScaling.topology.brokers`.
   > - For `middleManagers` use `spec.horizontalScaling.topology.middleManagers`.